 - 1. We need parametric equations for the surface of the doughnut (torus).
-So that we all have the same equations, define $\alpha$ to be the angle you rotate in the small circle (x-z plane), $\beta$ in the large circle (x-y) plane). - 2.
-To organize your paths, plot them in the $\alpha$ , $\beta$ plane.
+In your write up, you may assume that the equations are what we present in class (you do not have to explain them). - 2.
+To organize your paths, plot them in the α , β plane.
 What are the beginning and ending points. - 3.
 Try some new paths to get an idea of what you need to do to get the shortest path.
+We'll look at a couple of Maple worksheets to help.